 The project is characteristic of Wachner, who on arrival assumed responsibility for the nonpareil Trinity Choir, and for the church’s ambitious concert series—both marquee events and bargain matinees, nearly all of them streamed live and archived on the church’s website (trinitywallstreet .org).
 An accomplished composer, Wachner founded Novus NY, Trinity’s first dedicated new-music ensemble.
 But before you could finish scribbling your wish list of pieces you wanted the new group to do—(cough) John Adams’s Harmonium (cough)—budgetary woes reined in ambitious desires.

-But the hard times passed, or so it would seem from the vitality and ambition evident in “Twelve in 12,” which begins on September 6 with works by Steven Stucky, Zhou Long and Paul Moravec.
+But the hard times passed, or so it would seem from the vitality and ambition evident in “Twelve in 12,” which begins with works by Steven Stucky, Zhou Long and Paul Moravec.
 Subsequent weeks bring music by Jennifer Higdon, David Lang and John Corigliano (Sept 13); Kevin Puts and Yehudi Wyner (Sept 20); and John Adams, Henry Brant, Steve Reich and Ornette Coleman (Sept 27).
 Mark your calendars, and give thanks.—Steve Smith

 Follow Steve Smith on Twitter: @nightafternight